 Research

-• What impact does men’s labor migration have on the health and well-being of wives’ left-behind in sending communities?
+• The impact of migration on the health and well-being of family members left behind in sending communities.

 For a list of my publications, see my CV or Google Scholar page.